Social Credit Party of Canada: Split between Quebec and English Canadian factions: 1963–1973

-In the early 1960s, there were serious tensions between the party's English and French wings.
-In 1961, Robert Thompson of Alberta defeated Caouette at the party's leadership convention.
-The vote totals were never announced.
-Years later, Caouette claimed that he would have won, but Manning advised him to tell the Quebec delegates to vote for Thompson because the West would never accept a Francophone Catholic as party leader.
+In the early 1960s, the party became divided between its English Canadian wing, based mainly in Alberta and British Columbia, and its rapidly growing Quebec wing, led by Réal Caouette.
+In 1961, Robert Thompson of Alberta defeated Caouette at the party's national leadership convention.
+The vote totals were not announced.
+Caouette later claimed that he would have won, but that Alberta premier Ernest Manning advised him to ask Quebec delegates to support Thompson because the party's western wing would not accept a francophone Catholic leader.

-The party returned to Parliament in the 1962 election, electing 30 members, its highest-ever seat total.
-Caouette and 25 other créditistes were elected from Quebec, however it only elected four MPs from the rest of Canada, including Thompson in Red Deer, Alberta.
-This began a gradual shift in the federal party's strength from Western Canada to Quebec.
-Under the circumstances, Thompson had no choice but to name Caouette the party's deputy leader.
+The party returned to Parliament in the 1962 Canadian federal election, electing 30 MPs, its highest seat total.
+Caouette and 25 other Social Credit MPs were elected from Quebec, while only four were elected from the rest of Canada, including Thompson in Red Deer, Alberta.
+Under these circumstances, Thompson appointed Caouette deputy leader.